invictatouch/website/content/league/_index.md

 #### Competition Format
 * Teams are divided into two divisions of eight teams
 * Each team will play each of the other teams in their division over the first seven weeks
+  * Teams will earn 4 points for a win, 2 for a draw, and 1 for a defeat
 * In week 8 the top four in each division will contest the Cup semi-finals (1st vs. 4th & 2nd vs. 3rd)
 and the bottom four will contest the Plate semi-finals (5th vs. 8th & 6th vs. 7th)
 * The semi-final winners will contest the Cup and Plate finals in week 9 while the losers play-off for their final positions